vipul05tiwari/Blink/README.md

 ```

 #### Bean Factory
-Factory class can be used to create injectable bean of third party class.
+Factory class can be used to create an injectable bean of third party class.

 ```java
 @BlinkFactory